jhpyle/docassemble/_docs/config.md

 image upload type: jpeg
 {% endhighlight %}

-## <a name="celery processes"></a>Number of concurrent background tasks
+## <a name="celery processes"></a><a name="max celery processes"></a>Number of concurrent background tasks

 **docassemble** uses [Celery] to execute background tasks.
 The [Celery] system is able to execute multiple tasks concurrently.
-The number of concurrent processes is limited by default to the number of CPU cores on the machine.
-If you want to increase the number of processes, set the `celery processes` directive.
+The number of concurrent workers is set by default to the number of CPU cores on the machine, except that the number of workers will not be larger than the number of gigabytes of total memory divided by 2.
+For
+example:

+* If a machine has 4 CPU cores and 16GB of RAM, four [Celery] workers will be started (CPU limited)
+* If a machine has 32 CPU cores and 16GB of RAM, eight [Celery] workers will be started (memory limited).

+The number of CPUs is determined by calling `nproc --all`.
+Note that the result may be the same or may be different from the number of `vCPUs` that a virtual machine has.

+If you want to manually override this formula, set the `celery processes` directive.

 {% highlight yaml %}
 celery processes: 15
 {% endhighlight %}

-This value will be passed directly to [Celery]'s [`worker_concurrency`] configuration variable.
+This will cause 15 [Celery] workers to be spawned.

+Note that there are two [Celery] systems: one called `celerysingle` with a single worker, and one called `celery` with one or more workers.
+The `celerysingle` system is used for background processes that will perform parallel processing and use every CPU in the machine; it would be dangerous to run more than one such process at a time.
+The `celery` system is used for all other tasks, which [Celery] may in parallel on all the available worker processes.
+Thus if the `celery processes` is `15`, the [`worker_concurrency`] of one system will be `1` for `celerysingle` and `14` for `celery`.
+You can see this if you do `ps ax | grep celery` on the server.

+If you want the number of [Celery] processes to scale with CPU but you think your system can handle more concurrency than the standard formula would provide, you can set a higher maximum:

+{% highlight yaml %}
+max celery processes: 10
+{% endhighlight %}

+This setting will mean that:

+* If a machine has 8 CPUs and 4GB of RAM, the number of celery processes will be 8 (`1` for `celerysingle` and `7` for `celery`).
+* If a machine has 32 CPUs and 4GB of RAM, the number of celery processes will be 10 (`1` for `celerysingle` and `9` for `celery`).

+It is important not to spawn too many [Celery] workers because each of them loads software into its own memory space, which could cause your memory to be exhausted.

 ## <a name="run oauthlib on http"></a>Using oauthlib on http servers